Azure/bicep-registry-modules/avm/ptn/lz/sub-vending/README.md

 ### Parameter: `existingSubscriptionId`

 An existing subscription ID.
 Use this when you do not want the module to create a new subscription.
 But do want to manage the management group membership.
-A subscription ID should be provided in the example format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.<p>
+A subscription ID should be provided in the example format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.

 - Required: No
 - Type: string